Loading...

 long getTotalConnections(); -> indicate current number of connections in pool

-long getIdleConnections(); -> indicate the number of connection currently not used
+long getIdleConnections(); "->" indicates the number of connections currently not used

-long getConnectionRequests(); -> indicate threads number that wait for a connection.
+long getConnectionRequests(); -> indicates the number of threads that wait for a connection.

 CREATE USER 'myUser'@'%' IDENTIFIED BY 'MyPwd';